keithgroup/mbGDML/docs/source/tutorials/tut-water-pot.rst

 Sampling from data sets
 ~~~~~~~~~~~~~~~~~~~~~~~

-Once we have our trimer data set in hand we can sample all 1- and 2-body structures available.
+Once we have our trimer :ref:`data set<data-sets>` in hand we can sample all 1- and 2-body structures available.
 The script is very similar with only a few modifications.

 .. code-block:: python